TencentAI4S/IgGM/README.md

 English | [简体中文](./README-zh.md)

-This package provides an implementation of IgGM inference, which can design.py the overall structure based on a given framework region sequence, as well as tools for CDR region sequences, and can design.py corresponding antibodies against specific epitopes.
+This package provides an implementation of IgGM inference, which can design the overall structure based on a given framework region sequence, as well as tools for CDR region sequences, and can design corresponding antibodies against specific epitopes.

 We also provide: